Kaitoi Whakapaipai Kanohi

 Make-up artists need to have:

-- knowledge of the latest make-up styles and colours
+- an understanding of make-up, the latest styles and colours, and how to apply them

 - an understanding of camera and lighting techniques

-There are no specific requirements for becoming a make-up artist, but most employers prefer you to have a qualification from a polytechnic or a make-up school.
+There are no specific requirements for becoming a make-up artist.
+However, you may find it useful to have:

 Make-up artists need to be:

-- able to relate well to a diverse range of people
+- friendly and able to relate to a wide range of people

 - good listeners